 Since inception, we have incurred significant operating losses.
-Our net loss was \$1,707,000 for the nine months ended September 30, 2013 compared to \$2,085,000 for the nine months ended September 30, 2012, and \$2,741,000 for the year ended December 31, 2012 compared to \$1,876,000 for the year ended December 31, 2011.
-Our net loss attributable to common stockholders was \$1,707,000 for the nine months ended September 30, 2013 compared to \$2,170,000 for the same period 2012, and was \$2,826,000 for the year ended December 31, 2012 as compared to \$1,876,000 for 2011.
-As of September 30, 2013, we had an accumulated deficit of \$8,826,000.
+Our net loss was \$2,233,000 for the year ended December 31, 2013 compared to \$2,741,000 for the year ended December 31, 2012.
+Our net loss attributable to common stockholders was \$2,233,000 for the year ended December 31, 2013 compared to \$2,826,000 for the year ended December 31, 2012.
+As of December 31, 2013, we had an accumulated deficit of \$9,352,000.
+Losses are continuing through the date of this prospectus.
 To date, we have financed our operations primarily through private placements of our equity securities and, to a limited extent, bank financing.
 In the current economic environment, financing for technology and medical device companies has become increasingly difficult to obtain.
 Additional financing may not be available in the amount that we need or on terms favorable to us, if at all.
 If we raise additional funds through the issuance of equity or convertible debt securities, the percentage ownership of us by our stockholders would be diluted.
 In addition, in order to raise additional funds we may have to issue equity or debt securities that have rights, preferences and privileges senior to our existing securities.
-We have devoted substantially all of our financial resources and efforts to research and development and marketing of our FloChecTM system.
+We have devoted substantially all of our financial resources and efforts to research and development and marketing of our FloChec[TM] system.
 There can be no assurance that we will be able to achieve or maintain profitability.